codingcat1/database-activerecords-assessment/README.md

 Download zip file.
 Open terminal, and change directory to location of the file.
 In terminal, type "$ ruby evo_tournament_ui.rb."
 Have fun!

 #####Known Bugs/Functionalities not yet created:
+- Admin cannot yet delete divisions or games.
+- Admin cannot yet update items.
+- There is a bug when trying to assign a game to a competitor.
+The method will work as far as allowing the admin to select a division, then selecting the competitor from the chosen division, however an error message will pop up when selecting the game to assign to the competitor.
+Still have yet to work out.

 ####License: